DevSkye/MiataOS/readme.md

   <br>
 </h1>

-<h4 align="center">A project to modernize any older car with a customizable infotainment system.</h4>
+<h4 align="center">A project to modernize any older car with a sleek, customizable infotainment system.</h4>

 <p align="center">
   <a href="https://badge.fury.io/js/smartdash">